Why did you create this?

 You don't need to.
 On install, the extension will redirect to RunMyCode Online dashboard to auto-configure itself.
 If you are already authenticated, then you are done.
 Otherwise you will be prompted to authenticate following which extension will auto-configure itself.

-# What are the supported languages?
+# What languages are supported?

 - C (GCC 7.2)